Vedham Pudhithu: Plot

-Balu Thevar and Pechi, a couple, live in a village and belong to a land-owning caste (Thevar), held supposedly lower in the Vedic caste system hierarchy than Brahmins.
-Balu though, is an atheist and speaks openly against the caste system, but is nevertheless tolerated by the villagers because he is generous in helping others in need.
+Balu Thevar and his wife Pechi live in a village and belong to a land-owning caste (Thevar), held supposedly lower in the Vedic caste system hierarchy than Brahmins.
+Balu is an atheist and speaks openly against the caste system, but is nevertheless tolerated by the villagers because he is generous in helping others in need.
 Their son Sankarapandi has just returned from the city, having completed his education.
 He meets Vaidehi, the daughter of a Tamil Brahmin priest Neelakanta Sastrigal, and they fall in love.

 One night, Sankarapandi and Vaidehi are together in a temple, when Balu is discovered after hiding Vaidehi.
 To atone for his son's "crime," Balu prostrates before the Brahmins.
 Afterwards Vaidehi tells her father about their love, who then tells Balu.
-Neelakanta tries to marry her off to another man in a neighbouring village, but she fakes her death and hides in the house of a forest ranger, that she happens to pass by.
-Thinking Vaidehi is dead, Neelakanta confronts Sankarapandi at a waterfall and accuses him of causing her death.
+Neelakanta tries to marry her off to another man in a neighbouring village, but she fakes her death and hides in the house of a forest ranger.
+Thinking that Vaidehi is dead, Neelakanta confronts Sankarapandi at a waterfall and accuses him of causing her death.
 During the confrontation, Sankarapandi accidentally falls, but holds onto a plant.
 Neelakanta tries to save him, but both fall to their deaths.

 Vaidehi's younger brother Sankara, who is devoutly studying the Vedas and passing through the student phase of his Brahmin life, is left orphaned.
 Being considered inauspicious, since his mother, father, and sister are all dead, no one from the Brahmin community wants to take care of him.
 He thus wanders the streets begging for food.
 Balu, bothered by this, and having lost his own son, starts raising Sankara as his own son.
 Balu and Pechi quit eating meat, to not offend Sankara.
 However, since Sankara has been eating in a lower caste home, he is rejected by his community from learning the Vedas.